cycle/docs/relation/many-to-many.md

 # Many To Many
-Many to Many relation is, in fact, two relations combined together.
+Many to Many relations are, in fact, two relations combined together.
 This relation requires intermediate (pivot) entity to connect the source and target entities.
-Examples: many users have many tags, many posts have many favorites.
+Example: many users have many tags, many posts have many favorites.

 The relation provides access to an intermediate object on all the steps including creation, update and query building.